uqcybersquad/constitution/constitution.md

 **7e.** At the annual general meeting of the Squad, all the members of the Management Committee for the time being shall retire from office but shall be eligible upon nomination for re-election.

 **7f.** The election of officers and other members of the Management Committee shall take place in the following manner:
-- **a)** Any member of the Squad shall be at liberty to nominate themselves or any other member to serve as a member of the Management Committee if they meet the requirements set in Sections 7b and 7c.
+- **7f.i.** Any member of the Squad shall be at liberty to nominate themselves or any other member to serve as a member of the Management Committee if they meet the requirements set in Sections 7b and 7c.
-- **b)** The nomination shall be lodged with the Secretary at least one (1) day before the annual general meeting at which the election is to take place.
+- **7f.ii.** The nomination shall be lodged with the Secretary at least one (1) day before the annual general meeting at which the election is to take place.
-- **c)** Balloting lists shall be prepared (if necessary) containing the names of the candidates, categorised by nominated position, in alphabetical order.
+- **7f.iii.** Balloting lists shall be prepared (if necessary) containing the names of the candidates, categorised by nominated position, in alphabetical order.
-- **d)** Nominations from the floor shall be added to the ballot at the bottom of each position.
+- **7f.iv.** Nominations from the floor shall be added to the ballot at the bottom of each position.
-- **e)** Whether a nominee for a position has expressed their interest prior to the general meeting, or is nominating from the floor, all nominees must be nominated by a nominator and seconder (one of which may be the nominee) at the annual general meeting.
+- **7f.v.** Whether a nominee for a position has expressed their interest prior to the general meeting, or is nominating from the floor, all nominees must be nominated by a nominator and seconder (one of which may be the nominee) at the annual general meeting.
-- **f)** Each member present at the annual general meeting shall be entitled to vote for any number of such candidates not exceeding the number of vacancies using a system of optional preferential voting.
+- **7f.vi.** Each member present at the annual general meeting shall be entitled to vote for any number of such candidates not exceeding the number of vacancies using a system of optional preferential voting.
-- **g)** In the case of a secret ballot, the assembly will select a returning officer, who shall be responsible for ensuring the orderly running elections.
+- **7f.vii.** In the case of a secret ballot, the assembly will select a returning officer, who shall be responsible for ensuring the orderly running elections.
-- **h)** At the conclusion of the introduction of nominees for each position, nominations may be taken from the floor.
+- **7f.viii.** At the conclusion of the introduction of nominees for each position, nominations may be taken from the floor.
-- **i)** A member who attends a general meeting online shall be eligible for nomination to the Management Committee
+- **7f.ix.** A member who attends a general meeting online shall be eligible for nomination to the Management Committee
-- **j)** Any informality or irregularity in the elections must be brought to the attention of the Clubs and Societies Administration Officer within fourteen (14) days of the elections
+- **7f.x.** Any informality or irregularity in the elections must be brought to the attention of the Clubs and Societies Administration Officer within fourteen (14) days of the elections

 ## Part Eight: The General Administration Committee

 **8a.** The Squad may also elect an additional General Administration Committee at any General Meeting, Members of this committee may consist of:
-- **a.1.** Infrastructure Officers
+- **8a.i.** Infrastructure Officers
-- **a.2.** Any other members so appointed to the General Administration Committee at the General Meeting
+- **8a.ii.** Any other members so appointed to the General Administration Committee at the General Meeting

 **8b.** All members of the General Administration Committee must also be members of the Squad.